ken0-1n/GenomonHotspotCall/README.md

-  -1 sample1             Tumor sample name used by vcf -2 sample2             Control sample name used by vcf -3 sample3             RNA sample name used by vcf -f ref_genome          reference_genome used by vcf
+  -1 sample1             Tumor sample name used by vcf -2 sample2             Control sample name used by vcf -3 sample3             RNA sample name used by vcf -f ref_genome          Reference genome used by vcf
 ```

 ## Create the hotspot database